 - Add security and convenience when users sign on to applications by using Azure AD SSO and removing the need for separate credentials.

 When you offer your application for use by other companies through a purchase or subscription, you make your application available to customers within their own Azure tenants.
 This is known as creating a multi-tenant application.
-For an overview of this concept, see Multitenant Applications in Azure and Tenancy in Azure Active Directory.
+For an overview of this concept, see Tenancy in Azure Active Directory.

-To publish your app in the Azure AD gallery you must agree to specific terms and conditions.
-Before you begin, make sure to read and agree to the terms and conditions.
+To publish your app in the Azure AD gallery you must first read and agree to specific terms and conditions.

 You need a permanent account for testing with at least two users registered.